 The Planning Department prepares a report entitled Findings and Recommendations.
 This report provides the Planning Commission with a detailed analysis that includes the characteristics and zoning of the property and the surrounding area, previous case files (for the conformance to Ordinance and Department requirements), as well as any other specific requirements under the Zoning Ordinance.
 As an example, the Zoning Ordinance has specific criteria for the review of rezonings and special land uses.
 The report that would be generated compares the proposal and the standards of the Zoning Ordinance.
 A copy of this report will be furnished to the petitioner prior to the meeting.

-At the meeting, the Planning Commission reviews the proposal, takes public comment and formulates a recommendation to the City Council.
-The Planning Commission may forward the site plan with a recommendation for approval, a recommendation for approval with conditions, a recommendation for denial (with reasons) or may request postponement for additional review or information.
+At the meeting, the Planning Commission reviews the proposal, takes public comment, and formulates a recommendation to the City Council.
+The Planning Commission may forward the site plan with a recommendation for approval, a recommendation for approval with conditions, a recommendation for denial (with reasons), or may request a postponement for additional review or information.
 The Planning Department prepares a letter for each case and forwards the Planning Commission's recommendation with all information to the City Council for the next available meeting.
+Note, the City Council meets the first and third Monday of every month.

 City Council Review

-During the review process, developers of vacant land would have been notified that a tree survey needs to be furnished to the Planning Department along with an Application for Tree Permit.
+- During the review process, developers of vacant land would have been notified that a tree survey needs to be furnished to the Planning Department along with an Application for Tree Permit (PDF).
 There are specific guidelines to preserve trees during development in Westland.

-The developer or builder must also submit three (3) copies of full signed and sealed building drawings along with the required Building Department Applications.
-Before a Certificate of Occupancy is issued for a new building, all Departmental requirements associated with the approved site plan, permits and the site in general must be met and approved by all Departments.
+- The developer or builder must also submit 3 copies of full signed and sealed building drawings along with the required Building Department Applications.
+Before a Certificate of Occupancy is issued for a new building, all Departmental requirements associated with the approved site plan, permits, and the site, in general, must be met and approved by all Departments.